Lyrics for Souverian as interpreted by TDeMello

 Still my lover won't return to me

-Wild parsnips they still scald my lungs
+Wild parsnips they still scar my lungs

 While thistles still burn my feet